Not a Tropical Paradise

 Swell season a.k.a Donkey Season is May-August.
 This is our winter, when frequent far away storms in the South Atlantic send big, clean ground swells towards Southern Arica's coast.
 These first hit the Western Cape in South Africa and then make their way up the West Coast of Africa to Namibia together with Saffas heading north on the N7 highway towards the barrel of all barrels - Skeleton Bay.

 As for the weather, May-July usually have the lowest wind and are surprisingly warm, while in August is starts to get colder and windier.
 Water temperatures are usually 12-15 deg C, hardly ever colder.
 Best for intermediate to advanced surfers, as we surf a variety of break types not suitable to beginner lessons.
-Of course there are exceptions, so lessons are not impossible, just unlikely.
+Of course beginner lessons will take place as usual on specific beach breaks of Swakopmund.

 Sep-Nov: